kartikkaram/odoo_hackathon_expense_management/README.md

 ## 🙏 Acknowledgements

-* Built as part of an internal project / training exercise
+* Built as part of odoo hackathon
 * Designed using best practices for **React**, and **Node.js**
 * Gemini used for workflow suggestions, code improvements, and documentation

 ---

-I can also **add a visual workflow diagram** showing **Admin → ApprovalFlow → Expense → Approval → Employee Notification**, which will make the README more visually appealing and easy to understand.

-Do you want me to add that diagram as well?